Young woman lays on her couch holding credit card and looking at laptop.

 Reduced income since you got your credit card

-If your income has gone down since you got your credit card, it might lower your chances of having your credit limit increased.
-Your credit card issuer will likely see a lower income as an indication that you're able to afford less spending than when you were first approved for your card.
+If your income has gone down since you got your credit card, it might lower your chances of having a credit limit increase.
+Your credit card issuer might see a lower income as an indication that you can’t afford as much spending than when you first opened your account.

 Your credit score has decreased since you applied for your card